shiBinH/riot-lol-app/README.md

 # PURPOSE
-repository for developing with Riot Games' API
+An app that strives to help players improve in Riot Games' online moba League of Legends